-- Preheat oven to 325°F. Prepare a muffin pan with muffin liners.
+- Preheat oven to 325°F. Line a muffin tin with muffin liners.

-- In the bowl of a stand mixer fitted with the paddle attachment, combine cream cheese and butter until smooth, about 3 minutes.
+- In the bowl of a stand mixer fitted with the paddle attachment, combine cream cheese and butter until smooth.

 - Add eggs one at a time, beating well with each addition.